-I am a graduate student in the Molecular Biosciences PhD program.
-I received my undergraduate degree in Biology with a minor in Biochemistry from the University of Delaware where I worked on paracrine signaling between bone stromal cells and metastatic prostate cancer cells in the lab of Dr. Sikes.
-I then did a masters at Rutgers in Biomedical Sciences where I worked on the role of Sox9 in non-small cell lung adenocarcinoma in the lab of Dr. Pine at CINJ.
-For two years, I was also a scientist at the Museum of Natural History in New York where I worked on trying to understand the environmental conditions and molecular mechanisms of that led to the endosymbiotic event that created the first photosynthetic Eukaryotes in the lab of Dr. Kim.
-My first lab rotation was in the lab of Dr. Khare where I worked on computational protein design and antibody directed enzyme prodrug therapy.
+I am a graduate student in the microbiology and molecular genetics PhD program.
+I received my undergraduate degree in biology with a minor in biochemistry from the University of Delaware where I studied paracrine signaling interactions between metastatic prostate cancer and bone stromal cells in the lab of Robert Sikes.
+I then received my masters in biomedical sciences from Rutgers University where I studied the role of SOX9 in lung cancer in the lab of Sharon Pine.
+I was also a visiting scientist at the American Museum of Natural History where, in the lab of Eunsoo Kim I studied the environmental conditions and molecular mechanisms that may have led to the initial endosymbiotic event that created the first photosynthetic Eukaryotes.
+The overarching theme of my current research is to understand the degree and molecular mechanisms by which changes in gene regulation affect evolutionary processes such as adaptation.